doctrine-extensions/DoctrineExtensions/README.md

 - [Example demo application](https://github.com/l3pp4rd/DoctrineExtensions/blob/master/example/em.php) has a detailed configuration provided, which explains and shows how extensions can or should be used with **Doctrine2** ORM.
 To install it follow the [steps](#example-demo).

-**2012-01-23**

-- Fixed an issue with inheritance mapping in case of multiple class extension.
-For details take a [peek at tests](https://github.com/l3pp4rd/DoctrineExtensions/blob/master/tests/Gedmo/Tree/MultiInheritanceTest2.php)

-**2012-01-22**

-- Adapted extensions for recent 2.3.0-DEV version of doctrine2.
-Released a tag for 2.2.x component support.
-In general extensions are **BC** with versions 2.1.x, 2.2.x of doctrine2.

-**2012-01-09**

-- My [blog](http://gediminasm.org) was recently rebuilt from scratch using symfony2.
-All recent documentation based on [extension docs](https://github.com/l3pp4rd/DoctrineExtensions/tree/master/doc) will be available there too.
-Also it will be a good example for symfony2 users.

 ### Summary and features